-Christmas Holiday 2021 Payroll FAQs
+Christmas Holiday Payroll 2023: Your FAQs Answered

 The silly season is upon us once again!
 To keep your payroll running smoothly these holidays, we’ve pulled together some answers to the most common questions we get at this time of year.

-We would suggest taking some time to review your situation so you know exactly what to prepare for.
+We would suggest taking some time to review your situation, so you know exactly what to prepare for.
 Do you have any new employees?
 Will you have a close down period?
 When will pay days be processed?

-Technically, the law says that holidays should be paid in full before they are taken.
-But with the agreement of employees they can be paid out in the regular pay cycle.
-In practice, most companies and employees prefer to keep to their regular pay cycle as it's much easier to manage, particularly as many payroll systems have pre-configured pay cycles.
+Technically the law says that holidays should be paid in full before they are taken, but with the agreement of employees, they can be paid out in the regular pay cycle.
+In practice, most companies and employees prefer to keep to their regular pay cycle, as it's much easier to manage, particularly as many payroll systems have pre-configured pay cycles.

 In PayHero, the best approach for managing employee time off is to use our Leave Requests feature.

-We’re closing the company down for some of the holiday period.
+We are closing the company down for some of the holiday period.
 What do we do?

 When an employee has been employed by a company for less than 12 months, they won’t yet have any Current Leave Due.
-For the close down period, the employee should be paid out their Holiday Pay Due balance and their leave anniversary changed to the date the closedown began (or just before if this would avoid having a different date for annual leave entitlements each year).
+For the close down period, the employee should be paid out their Holiday Pay Due balance and their leave anniversary changed to the date the close down began (or just before if this would avoid having a different date for annual leave entitlements each year).

 Can I run multiple pays in advance?

-Employees can only be in a single open pay at a time in PayHero, so you can’t have three separate draft pays lined up in advance.
+In PayHero, employees can only be in a single Draft Pay at a time, so you can’t have three separate draft pays lined up in advance.
 However, there are still other options if you want to get ahead of the game.

 And what about the public holidays?

-Processing public holidays in PayHero is a breeze – if Automated Public Holidays is enabled in your account, PayHero will practically handle it for you.
+Processing public holidays in PayHero is a breeze – if Automated Public Holidays is enabled in your account, PayHero will handle it for you.